 This is a follow up story for Diesel Laptops.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 5 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am the founder and CEO of a B2B company called Diesel Laptops.
 I started this business in my garage and dining room table 6 years ago, and now we have over 180 employees and are still growing.
 Our company provides products and services to allow clients to repair diesel engines and equipment more efficiently.
 This mainly covers commercial trucks and off-highway equipment, but we dive into marine and automotive a bit as well.